Palisades Geohazard Risk Assessment Zones

 Both sets of requirements apply.
 PGRAZ geotechnical requirements must be met, and Coastal Zone provisions also apply.
 Under EEO8, projects rebuilding within 110% of original size have streamlined coastal review pathways.
 Projects exceeding 110% may require full Coastal Development Permits with additional review time.
 Coordinate with both LADBS and the California Coastal Commission early in your planning.

 PGRAZ properties require a coordinated team: Engineering Geologist (EG) for geology report and hazard assessment; Geotechnical Engineer (GE) for soils analysis and foundation recommendations; Structural Engineer for foundation and building design based on geotech recommendations; Architect for design and permit documents; and Civil Engineer for grading plans, drainage, and site work.
 A construction manager can coordinate the team and sequence work efficiently to minimize total timeline.
+For a broader view of assembling and managing a high-end residential project team, see our owner's guide.

 Many fire insurance policies cover "like-for-like" replacement.
-PGRAZ requirements don't change what was destroyed—they affect what's required to rebuild safely.
+PGRAZ requirements don't change what was destroyed.
+They affect what's required to rebuild safely.
 If your previous home was built to code at the time, your policy may cover rebuilding to current code.
 However, if geotechnical investigation reveals conditions requiring foundation systems beyond your original construction (deeper caissons, additional retaining walls, etc.), those costs may exceed coverage.
 Extended Replacement Cost coverage can help bridge gaps.
 Work with your adjuster to document scope requirements early and understand your policy limits.

 Related LADBS Information Bulletins